 Continuing Education Activity

-Cirrhotic cardiomyopathy is a type of cardiac dysfunction that develops in patients with cirrhosis without other known cardiac disease.
+Cirrhotic cardiomyopathy is a type of cardiac dysfunction that develops in patients with cirrhosis without other known cardiac diseases.
 It develops in up to half of patients with cirrhosis and manifests under stress.
-This activity reviews the evaluation and management of cirrhotic cardiomyopathy and reviews the role of the interprofessional team in improving care for patients with this condition.
+This activity reviews the evaluation and management of cirrhotic cardiomyopathy and reviews the interprofessional team's role in improving care for patients with this condition.

 - Describe the pathophysiology of cirrhotic cardiomyopathy.

 - Explain the reasons for a delayed diagnosis of cirrhotic cardiomyopathy.

 - Identify the most common adverse events associated with cirrhotic cardiomyopathy.

 - Review the importance of collaboration and communication amongst the interprofessional team to enhance care delivery for patients affected by cirrhotic cardiomyopathy.